- Privacy Statement for Members

 Waiting periods – PEC

 A special waiting period applies to obtain benefits for hospital treatment for new members who have pre-existing conditions.
-Waiting and benefit limitation periods also apply to existing members who have recently upgraded their level of hospital cover.
+Waiting periods also apply to existing members who have recently upgraded their level of hospital cover.
 If the ailment, illness or condition is considered pre-existing:

 - new members must wait 12 months for any hospital benefits (other than psychiatric, rehabilitation and palliative care).